 One year later, Hoskins’s Super Mario Bros. co-star—two-time Oscar nominee Dennis Hopper—got in on the bashing action.
 When asked about his biggest disappointment while appearing on Late Night With Conan O’Brien, Hopper replied that “I made a picture called Super Mario Bros., and my 6-year-old son at the time—he's now 18—said, ‘Dad I think you're probably a pretty good actor, but why did you play that terrible guy King Koopa in Super Mario Bros.?’
 And I said, 'Well Henry, I did that so you could have shoes.'
 And he said, 'Dad, I don't need shoes that badly.’”

 11. GARY OLDMAN // TIPTOES (2003)

 What’s that?
 You’ve never heard of Tiptoes?
-The 2003 straight-to-DVD flick in which Gary Oldman and Matthew McConaughey star as brothers, one of them normal-sized (McConaughey) and one of them a little person (Oldman)?
-The one where Oldman played the role on his knees in order to achieve the height disparity?
-Perhaps that’s because few of the actors have ever spoken publicly about it.
-Including Oldman.
-And with good reason.
+The 2003 straight-to-DVD flick isn't exactly the gift to movie buffs that one might expect, given the star-studded cast.
+Gary Oldman and Matthew McConaughey star as brothers, one of them normal-sized (McConaughey) and one of them a little person (Oldman).
+Oldman played the role on his knees in order to achieve the height disparity; in the years since its release, few of the actors have ever spoken publicly about it (including Oldman), and with good reason.
 But in March 2012, The New York Times managed to get a few words from Tiptoes co-star Peter Dinklage.
 “Oh, that movie,” he said, shaking his head.
 “That was something … It was sort of an amazing idea for a movie, but the result was what we were fighting against—the cutesiness of little people.”